yael1995/Yael---JB-TEST/README.md

 2. Deploy a messaging pod based on redis:alpine image 3.Create namespace called apx-x998-yael
-4. json file containing nodes configurations up to this step 5.created messaging service that listens on port 6379
+4. json file containing nodes configurations up to this step 5+6.created messaging service that listens on port 6379 7.created a deployment with 2 replicas based on kodekloud/webapp-color image